Fauna of Madagascar: Spiders

 Darwin's bark spider was discovered in 2009.
 It is famous for making the strongest and largest spider webs (ranging from 900 – 28000 square centimetres).
 The silk produced by this spider is twice as strong as other common spider silk.

 Molluscs

 Freshwater crustaceans

-Madagascar is home to several endemic freshwater crustaceans, including 17 species of potamonautid crabs (Boreas, Foza, Hydrothelphusa, Madagapotamon, Malagasya, Marojejy and Skelosophusa), 7 species of parastacid crayfish (Astacoides), and atyid shrimp.Cumberlidge (2008).
-Insular species of Afrotropical freshwater crabs (Crustacea: Decapoda: Brachyura: Potamonautidae and Potamidae) with special reference to Madagascar and the Seychelles.
-Contributions to Zoology 77(2): 71–81.Cumberlidge, Klaus, Meyer & Koppin (2015).
-New collections of freshwater crabs from northern Madagascar, with the description of a new species of Foza Reed & Cumberlidge, 2006 (Brachyura, Potamonautidae), and comments on their conservation status.
-European Journal of Taxonomy 109: 1–15.
+Madagascar is home to several endemic freshwater crustaceans, including 17 species of potamonautid crabs (Boreas, Foza, Hydrothelphusa, Madagapotamon, Malagasya, Marojejy and Skelosophusa), 7 species of parastacid crayfish (Astacoides), and atyid shrimp.

 Marine life

 The seas around Madagascar host a high diversity of wildlife, including invertebrates.
 There is a still a large area of mangrove swamp around the coast, particularly in the west, and there are extensive coral reefs around the island.
 Thousands of fish species occur, including the rare coelacanth.
 Four species of sea turtle breed on the beaches, but many are taken for food by local people.
 For whales, humpback whales breed off the south-western coasts such as at Île Sainte-Marie, Omura's whales notably around Nosy Be, pygmy blue whales on the Madagascar Plateau, and southern right whales slowly increasing along Malagasy coasts.